sw1562776/milky-addon/README.md

   - Automatically interacts with blocks in range.
 - Magazine
   - Automatically switch parameters of your Meteor modules.
+- PullUp
+  - Automatically takes off from the ground and climbs to your target altitude.
 - QuickCommand
   - Send your message/command (with rich placeholders) to gamechat with a single click.
 - RightClickBlock